brunokc/connectify/README.md

 # ConnectiFy

-The ConnectiFy is an app that generates Wi-Fi connection cards based on a template of your choice.
+ConnectiFy is an app that generates Wi-Fi connection cards based on a template of your choice.
 It embeds a QR code in the generated card that makes it easy for mobile clients to join a Wi-Fi network.